The Development of Autonomous Generative AI Agents

 Don't get blinded by the shiny new tech.

 • Question everything.
 Just because an ai agent can do something doesn't mean it should.
+By questioning the necessity and utility of an AI agent's capabilities, you avoid being overly impressed by its novelty and instead focus on its practical value.

 • Be patient.
 These things take time to get right, so don't expect overnight miracles.